Jannyboy11/InvSee-plus-plus/README.md

 - `invseeplusplus.exempt.endersee` makes it impossible to spectate the enderchest of the owner of this permission.
 - `invseeplusplus.bypass-exempt.invsee` ignore whether target players are exempted from having their inventory spectated.
 - `invseeplusplus.bypass-exempt.endersee` ignore whether target players are exempted from having their enderchest spectated.
 - `invseeplusplus.tabcomplete` allows username tabcompletion in /invsee or /endersee commands.
 This permission is automatically provided by `invseeplusplus.invsee.view` and `invseeplusplus.endersee.view`.
+- `invseeplusplus.reload` reloads the configuration.

 ###### Aggregate permissions:
 - `invseeplusplus.view` provides `invseeplusplus.invsee.view` and `invseeplusplus.endersee.view`.